moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

 ```

 It is easy to see that if `child` contains a `NodeB`, this will trigger the visiting method `visitNodeB:` on it.
-It it is a instance of some other class, similarly it will trigger the appropriate visiting method.
+If it's a instance of some other class, similarly it will trigger the appropriate visiting method.
 To visit the entire structure one simply calls `accept:` on the root of the tree/graph passing it the visitor.

-Visitors are very useful with ASTs or graphs because once all the `accept: ` methods are implemented, we can define very different visitors that will `"do some stuff"` on all the object in the tree/graph.
+Visitors are very useful with ASTs or graphs because once all the `accept: ` methods are implemented, we can define very different visitors that will `"do some stuff"` (see above) on all the object in the tree/graph.

 Several of the ["Famix-tools"](https://modularmoose.org/posts/tag/famix-tools/) blog-posts are based on visitors.